 - Daily breakfast for two for free

 - Daily bottle of water

 - Late check-out (4 pm)

-A Hyatt Guest of Honor booking is only available on an award booking.
-Aka a points stay.
-If you want to pay cash, you can’t book a Guest a Honor booking.
+A Guest of Honor booking is only available on an award booking.
+Aka a points stay or a stay using a free night certificate.
+If you want to pay cash, you can’t book a GOH booking.

-Pro-tip: Guest of Honor bookings aren’t permitted at Hyatt Residence Club resorts or M life hotels.
+But there are some exceptions.
+Guest of Honor bookings aren’t permitted at Hyatt Residence Club resorts.